The Stitch is Right Blanket Game 2.0 is the latest version of our first Stitch is Right Game back a few years ago.

 In my experience, I have found some stitch samplers where the stitches are crocheted on the wrong side of the blanket.
 The stitch feature can be on the underside of the blanket and not on the top surface.
 While some designers tell you to force the stitch to make it pop out the good side of the blanket, it’s not a great solution.

-Strong suggestion to mark the RS once the first row is completed.
-It will become obvious after 1 or 2 sections which are the RS of the project.
+It is a strong suggestion to mark the RS once the first row is completed.
+It will become evident after 1 or 2 sections, which are the RS of the project.

 Stitches Used In this Game